minhan2k1/tow_ws/README.md

 # tow_ws
 ros workspace containing packages used at work

-copy package folders and run (in workspace's directory)
+copy package folders and run (in workspace's directory):

   catkin_make

-to make the workspace then (in workspace's directory)
+to make the workspace then (in workspace's directory):

   source devel/setup.bash